 Theatre Under The Stars, along with the YMCA, provides after-school care programs and summer programs to benefit low-income students.
 Young people have a chance to learn music appreciation and arts education.

-The University of Texas – UTeach
+The University of Texas at Austin – UTeach

 UTHealth School of Nursing

 The UTHealth School of Nursing seeks to educate nurse clinicians and scientists, discover and translate medical advances, and model best practices in regional, national, and global clinical care.
-Show funding will provide two scholarships to students within the UTHealth School of Nursing accelerated Ph.D. program, which was created in 2010 to help produce faculty members in three years.
+Show funding provides two scholarships to students within the UTHealth School of Nursing accelerated Ph.D. program, which was created in 2010 to help produce faculty members in three years.

 YMCA of Greater Houston